Addvilz/gullveig/README_SETUP.md

 ```

 Finally, execute `systemctl enable gullveig-agent` to enable agent start during boot time and `systemctl start gullveig-agent` to start the agent.

+## Configuration files, compartmentalization and overrides

+Whenever a configuration path is provided to any of the Gullveig CLI interfaces, Gullveig will automatically look for related ".d" directory.
+If exists, all `.conf` files from this directory will be loaded, and their contents will take precedence over the initially provided configuration file.
+This feature is useful for two things - to keep the main configuration files from becoming too crowded, and to install local overrides for global defaults.

+The path of the ".d" directory is directly related to the configuration file path given - `agent.conf` will result in `agent.conf.d/`, `server.conf` will result in `server.conf.d` and so forth.

+For example, given a configuration file `/etc/gullveig/agent.conf`, Gullveig will also look for a directory `/etc/gullveig/agent.conf.d` - all `.conf` files in this directory will be loaded and their values will replace the ones initially defined in `/etc/gullveig/agent.conf`.

+The files in ".d" directory will be loaded by priority, for example, `5-local.conf` would be loaded before `10-local.conf`.
+Configuration files without any priority prefix will be loaded in arbitrary order.